 The "all big gun" ship greatly reduced the confusion that resulted from splashes of multiple calibers of gun firing concurrently.
 (Confusion was still possible between the splashes of different 12 inch guns).
 In 1910, the British Navy carried out secret trials between two identical ships, one using traditional single turret firing and the other equipped with the newly invented central fire control system.
 The centrally controlled firing system, aimed, elevated and fired all big guns simultaneously.
 The 8 to 10 projectiles landed simultaneously in a pattern before, behind or around the target.
 The multiple splashes were easy to observe and all guns were corrected simultaneously.
-Central fire control ensured that gunnery corrections were correlated to correct observation of fall of shot thus minimizing time to "find the range".
+Central fire control ensured that gunnery corrections were correlated to correct observation of fall of shot thus minimising time to "find the range".

 Shortly after its introduction, a gunnery competition was held between two identical battleships (Thunderer & Conqueror).
 One was equipped with the new, central fire control system and the other used the traditional turret by turret command of fire.

 Naval officers carefully observed the fall of shot to determine which method was more effective (in terms of finding the range quickly).
 Detailed analysis confirmed the obvious, that the central fire control system was far more effective than turret by turret fire control. (see Peter Padfield Guns at Sea for details).

 The Central Fire Control System offered several advantages over the traditional system.
 First, all the guns on the ship were fired together thus resulting in a statistical pattern of splashes fitting one of three descriptions: